2022 Vault Rankings

 Schiff's litigation and transactional work ranges from bet-the-company cases and high-profile deals to smaller matters on which associates take the lead.
 The firm's low associate-to-partner ratio means junior associates work directly with partners and get early opportunities to appear in court and participate in negotiations.
 Associates also receive extensive training on public speaking, negotiations, depositions, and motion practice as well as a business development workshop and in-house writing coaching.

-Schiff Hardin's intellectual property group offers comprehensive IP services, including patent litigation, patent prosecution, post-grant proceedings, trademark prosecution, trademark litigation, trade secrets, Hatch-Waxman, copyright, and IP transactional work.
+Schiff Hardin's intellectual property group offers comprehensive IP services—including patent litigation, patent prosecution, trademark prosecution, trademark litigation, trade secrets, Hatch-Waxman/biosimilars, copyright, and IP transactional work—to help clients protect and manage their IP assets.
 The firm now represents several of the largest generic drug manufacturers in the world in cases that are often worth hundreds of millions of dollars.
-In the past three years, members of the firm’s IP group have tried 21 cases.

 Walking the Diversity Walk

-Schiff’s diversity efforts seem to be paying off.
-For eight years running, the firm has earned a perfect score in Human Rights Campaign Foundation’s 2018 Corporate Equality Index, also earning the honor of a “Best Place to Work for LGBTQ Equality.”
-And Working Mother, Law 360, Equality Illinois, and Vault’s own Best Law Firms for Diversity have recognized the firm for its diversity.
+Its efforts seem to be paying off.
+Year after year, the firm has earned a perfect score in Human Rights Campaign Foundation’s Corporate Equality Index and has also been named a “Best Place to Work for LGBTQ Equality.”
+The firm’s diversity strides as to female attorneys and LGBTQ attorneys have been recognized by the likes of Working Mother, Law 360, Equality Illinois, and Vault’s own Best Law Firms for Diversity.

 233 South Wacker Dr.